-Couple Who Fled Nazi Germany And Fought In WWII Die Together Via Suicide Pact
+Couple Who Fled Nazi Germany Die Together In Suicide Pact

 Every so often, a love story comes along that shames "The Notebook" into submission and brings Nicholas Sparks to his knees.